AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/creating-a-smart-campaign/smart-campaign-checklist.md

 ## Get Rid of Flow Errors {#get-rid-of-flow-errors}

-In your smart campaign, click on **Flow**.
+In your smart campaign, click on **[!UICONTROL Flow]**.
 Get rid of any red squiggly lines you see by fixing the errors.

    ![](assets/image2014-9-22-16-3a10-3a49.png)